nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to processes or objects that operate at the scale of nanometers.

-### Expanded Definition and Usage\nNanomanufacturing is crucial for developing next-generation products that leverage the unique properties of materials at the nanoscale, such as increased strength, lighter weight, greater chemical reactivity, and improved electrical properties.
+### Expanded Definition and Usage:
+Nanomanufacturing is crucial for developing next-generation products that leverage the unique properties of materials at the nanoscale, such as increased strength, lighter weight, greater chemical reactivity, and improved electrical properties.
 These characteristics enable significant advances in product performance and efficiency, leading to revolutionary changes in industries like electronics (smaller, faster, and more energy-efficient components), medicine (targeted drug delivery systems and high-precision diagnostic tools), and energy (high-efficiency solar cells and lightweight energy storage solutions).

 By defining nanomanufacturing and differentiating its components and related terms, lexicographical clarity is enhanced, supporting better communication and understanding among professionals, researchers, and policymakers in the fields of manufacturing, technology, and science.